 Here’s what you should do this holiday season instead to boost conversions, reduce friction in the buyer’s journey and strike it rich:

 1. Do your homework on time

 A stitch in time saves nine; this old saying fits right when it comes to organizing the holiday sale on eCommerce websites.
 As we have year-round sales going on and almost all our sales-boosting strategies are somewhat used up, it is crucial to adopt and implement some innovative approaches for the festive season.

-They may have taken good care of their user interface infrastructure by beautifying the front-end with attractive offers.
-Still, the support to be provided from the back end is one aspect that can permanently turn off the customer if not done right.
+They may have taken good care of their user interface infrastructure by beautifying the front end with attractive offers.
+Still, the support from the back end is one aspect that can permanently turn off the customer if not done right.
 Hiring outsourcing partners for this job could be a great help.

 Businesses can’t risk losing a potential customer on their site over the holidays because of a slow landing page.